Hatsune Miku: Project Diva: Gameplay

 Gameplay is similar to that of other rhythm games, in which players must press a series of buttons according to the sequence on the screen.
 The game primarily makes use of the 4 main symbols, cross, circle, square and triangle, which are the face buttons for the PlayStation controllers.
 Various floating gray buttons of those symbols will appear on the screen, and the colored version of those symbols will begin to float in from the various sides of the screen.
-The player is required to press the face button once the colored symbol lands on its grayed version and based on the player's timing their accuracy is rated.
+The player is required to press the face button once the colored symbol lands on its monochrome version and based on the player's timing their accuracy is rated.
 Accuracy is described with a word displayed in the bottom right corner of the screen, ranging from "Cool" to "Miss".
-The game is scored on accuracy and the player is awarded with a rank ranging from "Perfect" to "Dropout" (denoted by DropXOut).
+The game is scored on accuracy and the player is awarded with a rank ranging from "Perfect" to "Dropout" (denoted by Drop×Out).
 It also includes a chance mode whereby the combo system compounds points earned, for example one perfect note gives the player 100 points, if they have a combo of 34 notes, the 34th note alone gives them an additional 3400 points.

-In addition to the game's standard rhythm game feature, user-generated content may be created in the game's Edit Mode, which allows users to create their own custom Promotional Video (PV) or Music Video, using songs already in the game or any custom MP3 format music file for the PV.
+In addition to the game's standard rhythm game feature, each game leading up to Hatsune Miku: Project Diva F 2nd had a Edit Mode, which allowed users to create their own custom Promotional Video (PV) or Music Video, using songs already in the game or any custom MP3 format music file for the PV.
 Players can customize the video playing in the background, the various modules, backgrounds, costumes and even dance moves by the modules in the PV.
 Players can also modify the module's face to make the module appear to be singing so as to lip-sync the custom song to the video.
 Other than the Edit Mode, there is also a Diva's Room mode in which players can buy and obtain items throughout the game or from the in-game store to decorate their module's room with.
 Players can also take screenshots of their modules whilst they are playing in their room.
+There were also multiple official contests hosted by Sega for user-generated PV's to be added to the official lineup of Hatsune Miku: Project Diva Arcade songs.